When you have a latex allergy, going to the doctor or dentist can be tricky. There are ways you can minimize the risks.

 - Call the office a day before your appointment.
-Tell them about your latex allergy and ask if your exam or treatment will expose you to latex.
+Tell them about your latex allergy and ask if your visit will expose you to latex.
 It's not just the gloves -- latex also hides in blood pressure cuffs, items in your dentist’s office, orthodontic rubber bands, and other equipment.
 The staff can help you avoid being exposed during your visit.
 They will also make a note of your allergy in your medical record.

-- Carry latex-free exam gloves with you just in case.
+- Carry latex-free exam gloves with you, just in case.

 - Take someone with you to appointments where you might accidentally come into contact with latex, in case you have a reaction.

 - If you have a significant latex allergy, always wear a medical alert necklace or bracelet to let people know in case you need emergency care.

 - If you’ve had a severe reaction, talk to your doctor about getting a prescription for autoinjectable epinephrine such as an EpiPen.
 Learn how and when to use it.